 It is funny how, when we begin with a plan in mind, Universe seems to conspire to keep loading an already full plate.
 Of course, part of planning is having those contingency plans in place so that I am constantly prioritizing and making sure that my non-negotiables are met.
 Nobody is stopping me from saying no to some of the stuff, but I would be crazy to turn away work – freelancing is like that.
 You say no once, and the work has to be done anyway, so the client turns to someone else.
 Not all clients are loyal, no matter how long you’ve known them.

 Which brings me back to the correct techniques for hitting those goals I’ve set.
-To start with, I set myself a really tight schedule for November.
-I wanted to tackle regular work and the NaNoWriMo.
+Here’s an example.
+I set myself a really tight schedule for November.
+I wanted to tackle regular work and the NaNoWriMo where the goal is to write 50000 words over the course of 30 days, hopefully culminating in the first draft of a novel or a book.

 How am I doing so far?